open-mmlab/mmagic/README.md

 - Support Gradio gui of Inpainting inference.
 - Support Colorization, Translationin and all GAN models inferencer.

-**MMEditing** has supported all the tasks, models, metrics, and losses in [MMGeneration](https://github.com/open-mmlab/mmgeneration) 😍.

-Unifies interfaces of all components based on [MMEngine](https://github.com/open-mmlab/mmengine).
+**MMEditing** has supported all the tasks, models, metrics, and losses in [MMGeneration](https://github.com/open-mmlab/mmgeneration) and unifies interfaces of all components based on [MMEngine](https://github.com/open-mmlab/mmengine) 😍.

 Please refer to [changelog.md](docs/en/changelog.md) for details and release history.